PathwayCommons/guide/_workflows/pathway_enrichment_ii/visualize.md

 ## <a href="#goals" name="goals">I. Goals</a>

+[Previously]({{site.baseurl}}/workflows/pathway_enrichment_ii/identify_pathways/), we passed a rank list of differentially expressed genes between platelets of healthy donors and breast cancer patients along with a gene set database to the Gene Set Enrichment Analysis (GSEA) software in hopes of identifying significantly altered pathways.
+We could have simply ended there and examined our GSEA reports for those pathways in the list that peaked our scientific interest.
+In many instances, however, the results of GSEA are voluminous in part because of a high degree of redundancy amongst pathways.
+Can we reduce this redundancy and provide a more meaningful, interactive means to reason over the results?

-In this workflow step, we describe Enrichment Map (EM), a visual tool that simplifies the display of a long list of gene sets.
+In this workflow step, we describe Enrichment Map (EM), a visual tool that simplifies the display of a list of gene sets with a large degree of redundancy.
 By then end of this discussion you should:

-1. Understand how an Enrichment Map can be helpful
+1. Understand how an Enrichment Map can simplify enrichment results
 2. Learn how to create and tune an Enrichment Map
-3. Be able to generate a publication-quality description of the overarching themes culled from enrichment analyses
+3. Be able to generate a figure describing the landscape of altered pathways

 ## <a href="#background" name="background">II.
 Background</a>

 EM was originally described by Merico *et al.* (Merico 2010) as an aid in the interpretation of gene sets emerging from enrichment analyses.
-The motivation for this tool is the growing number of gene sets and gene annotation detail being made available, which leads to larger collections of gene sets emerging from enrichment analyses.
-Even with more stringent criteria, it is not uncommon for analyses to generate hundreds of pathways.
-All of this presents an obstacle from the standpoint of interpretability.
-To illustrate the value of EM, let us return to our analysis of alterations in pathways of platelets.
+The motivation for this tool is the growing number of gene sets and gene annotation detail being made available, which leads to large numbers of gene sets emerging from enrichment analyses.
+Even with stringent criteria, it is not uncommon for analyses to generate hundreds or thousands of pathways, making results difficult to interpret on whole.
+To illustrate the value of EM, let us return to our analysis of alterations in pathways of platelets by Best *et al.*.

 ### A long list of pathways

-[Previously]({{site.baseurl}}/{{page.workflow.identify_pathways}}), we used enrichment analysis to distill pathways or gene sets from the underlying differences in RNA abundance between platelets from healthy donors (HD) and individuals diagnosed with breast cancer (BrCa).
-Our rationale for applying enrichment analyis was that we would much rather reason over alterations in pathways -  which have a more intimate connection with cellular function - than interpret a long list of individuals genes and statistics.
-Figure 1 shows a section of the GSEA report and Table 1 shows an excerpt of the actual enrichment report for the BrCa class.
+[Previously]({{site.baseurl}}/{{page.workflow.identify_pathways}}), we used GSEA to distill gene sets enriched in the underlying differences in RNA abundance between platelets from healthy donors (HD) and individuals diagnosed with breast cancer (BrCa).
+Our rationale for applying enrichment analyis was that we would much rather reason at the pathway-level than the gene-level.
+Figure 1 shows a section of the GSEA report and Table 1 shows an excerpt of the actual enrichment report for BrCa.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_1 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">